 Call Me By Your Name

-Why Should You See This Film?
+Why You Should See This Film

-Call Me By Your Name aches with beauty.
-From the jaw-dropping Italian villa to the extended summer lunch sequences, and from the dance floor of the local disco to the chiselled bone structure of Armie Hammer, this movie is almost too much.
+This film aches with beauty.
+From the jaw-dropping Italian villa setting to the extended summer lunch sequences, from the dance floor of the local disco to the Adonis-like bone structure of its two leads, Call Me By Your Name is almost too much.
 Almost.